bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

       End processing HTTP request after 4.8902ms - 200
 ```

-Confirmed, we got a cache hit, and the `access_token` is being reused.
+**Confirmed!
+We got a cache hit, and the `access_token` is being reused**.
 When the token expires, we will get again a cache miss, and a new token will be requested.

+In this blog post I am using ASP.NET Core as an example, but the principles used here can be used whatever the programming language we are using.

 ## Conclusion ##